 Each open house includes a tour of our medical clinic, exam room, and operating suite.

 You’ll also meet some of the Center’s education animals – the non-releasable animals that are permanent residents here, including Buddy [a Bald Eagle], Gus [a Barred Owl], and Buttercup [a charismatic Black Vulture].
 [As these animals live in outdoor homes, these tours are offered weather permitting.]
+Patients and patient enclosures will not be seen during the Open Houses.

 There is no charge, but reservations are required – and we generally fill up quickly.
 A limited number of spaces are available for each session.